SteveKola/grimoirelab-microtasks/README.md

 > Using the SortingHat GraphQL Console, create a query that fetches the data (identities, enrollments) of an individual profile.
 >
-The proof is right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask6)
+The query and results are shown right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask6)